 The forthcoming 4 miles between Newcastle Beach Park and Gene Coulon Park will bring to life another aspect of the ERC: By connecting these two parks and tying into the existing Lake Washington Loop Trail, the ERC in this location will add a new and exciting option for the many groups of families, friends and other types of recreational riders looking to spend time outdoors and be active.

-So, while you’ll have put biking across the Wilburton Trestle on your to-do list for 2020, this year you can get a flavor of the new eastside connections the ERC is forging.
+So, while you’ll have put biking across the Wilburton Trestle on your to-do list for 2020, early next year you can get a flavor of the new eastside connections the ERC is forging.

 The Eastside Rail Corridor runs 42 miles north/south in east King County (and into Snohomish County), roughly parallel to the I-405 highway route.
 Check out this map to learn more about the route.
 Converting the abandoned Eastside Rail Corridor rail right-of-way into a bike/ped trail will be transformational, in terms of the recreation, transportation, and open space benefits.